 You can grow stevia plants at home and use the leaves to sweeten foods and beverages.
 Reb-A sweeteners are available in liquid, powder, and granulated forms.
 For purposes of this article, “stevia” refers to Reb-A products.

 Stevia is a nonnutritive sweetener.
 This means it has almost no calories.
 If you’re trying to lose weight, this aspect may be appealing.
-Some research has shown that substituting nonnutritive sweeteners for table sugar in drinks may help you shed excess pounds and maintain a healthy body weight.
 However, to date, research is inconclusive.
-The impact of nonnutritive sweeteners an individual’s health may depend on how much of it is consumed throughout the day and when.
+The impact of nonnutritive sweetener on an individual’s health may depend on the amount that is consumed, as well as the time of day it’s consumed.

-If you have diabetes, stevia and other nonnutritive sweeteners may help keep your blood sugar levels in check.
+If you have diabetes, stevia may help keep your blood sugar levels in check.
 One 2010 study of 19 healthy, lean participants and 12 obese participants found that stevia significantly lowered insulin and glucose levels.
 It also left study participants satisfied and full after eating, despite the lower calorie intake.
+However, one noted limitation in this study is that it took place in a laboratory setting, rather than in a real-life situation in a person’s natural environment.

 The FDA says stevia glycosides, such as Reb-A, are “generally recognized as safe.”
 They haven’t approved whole-leaf stevia or crude stevia extract for use in processed foods and beverages due to a lack of safety information.